-After graduating from Catoosa High School, Treat attended the University of Oklahoma earning a political science and history degree and graduating with honors earning him an invitation to the Phi Beta Kappa honor society.
-It was during college that Greg was awarded the Cortez A.M.
-Ewing Fellowship that allowed him to intern for then-U.S. Rep. Tom Coburn in Washington DC.
+After graduating from Catoosa High School, Treat attended the University of Oklahoma earning a political science and history degree.
+He graduated with honors and earned an invitation to the Phi Beta Kappa honor society.
+Treat also was awarded the Cortez A.M.
+Ewing Fellowship while at OU, which allowed him to intern for then-U.S. Rep. Tom Coburn, M.D., in Washington, D.C.

-Prior to being elected to the Senate, Greg worked as the legislative director for the Oklahoma House Republican Caucus, and worked on a number of successful campaigns, including serving as the regional director for Coburn’s successful 2004 campaign for U.S. Senate.
-Treat served as state government liaison and field representative for Senator Coburn, and then worked as director of Victory, the get-out-the-vote effort for the GOP in 2010.
+Prior to being elected to the Senate, Treat worked as the legislative director for the Oklahoma House Republican Caucus, and worked on a number of successful campaigns, including serving as the regional director for Coburn’s successful 2004 U.S. Senate campaign.
+Treat served as state government liaison and field representative for Senator Coburn, and then worked as director of the Republican get-out-the-vote effort in the 2010 election cycle.

-In 2018, Senate Republicans elected Treat as their choice for President Pro Tempore, the highest leadership position in the Senate.
-The Oklahoma Senate then unanimously approved Treat to serve as Pro Tem.
-He previously served as Senate Majority Floor Leader, as an Assistant Majority Floor Leader, and he also has served as a Majority Whip.
+In 2021, Treat was unanimously re-elected by the Oklahoma Senate to to serve as president pro tempore, the top leadership position in the Senate.
+Treat was first elected pro tem by the Senate in 2019.
+He previously served as the Senate Majority Floor Leader, as an Assistant Majority Floor Leader, and he also has served as a Majority Whip.
 He previously served as chair of the Appropriations Subcommittee on Public Safety and Judiciary as well as a member of the Appropriations, Health and Human Services, Judiciary, Energy and Rules committees.

 Senator Treat and his wife Maressa reside in northwest Oklahoma City with their three children: Mason, Cooper, and Olivia who all attend public schools.
 The Treat family attends Frontline Church.